-The clearest Greek ideas on the chakras come from Plato, who writes about them in his dialogue Timaeus.
+The clearest Greek ideas on the chakras come from Plato in Timaeus.
 Basically, Plato considered the chakras to be subtle organs that the soul, or psyche uses to relate to the gross physical body.

 According to Plato’s philosophy, the soul has three basic parts, or levels of expression:

-Nous or Logos – This is the highest part or level of soul expression, which Plato called the psyche, or immortal soul.
+Nous or Logos – This is the highest part or level of soul expression, the psyche, or immortal soul.
 Its attributes are reason, wisdom and spiritual insight.
 It finds expression through the Crown and Brow centers.

-Thymos – This is the middle level of soul expression, or what Plato called the mortal soul.
+Thymos – This is the middle level of soul expression, or the mortal soul.
 Its basic attributes are passion, fight and drive.
 It finds expression through the middle three chakras: the Throat, Heart and Gastric centers.

 Epithymia – This is the level of desire and instinct, and is the lowest level of soul expression.
 It is also concerned with basic survival needs and appetites, and finds expression through the two lowest chakras: the Generative and Root centers.